SEA Signalisation

-SEA Signalisation is a French company which products traffic lights and sells them all over France.
+SEA Signalisation is a French company that manufactures traffic lights.

 History

 Leon Deloge steered the company toward the production of traffic lights and supplement products.
 He continued the business of his father, who founded the company Deloge and Dufresne in 1919, whose business was winding transformers and electric motors.
 The new company was named SEA Deloge and was officially registered in 1947.

 The following year SEA Deloge develops a new range of equipment.
 A controller on a technological base "Dasphot" marked the starting point for SEA in the business of traffic regulation.

 Specializing in traffic signaling, the company launched in 1960 electromechanical controllers under the trade name of BC "Block Chalier" that were sold in multiple copies throughout France.

 In the 1970s, electronics enters the safety equipment.
 SEA Deloge creates and produces a family of controllers based on CMOS technology, an innovation for its time.

 Horizon signals that were created in 1976 from a ball of dough, are long remained the best known brand of SEA.

 The AR 2000, a programmable logic controller is placed on the market.
 Made in SEA Deloge, this controller has responded to the new traffic requirements (green wave two-way operation acyclic ...)